-We want to make sure adults with disabilities, mental illness, or traumatic brain injuries (and their family members, friends, or guardians) know that you can live on your own and receive the services and supports that fit you and your needs.
+We want to make sure adults with disabilities, mental illness, or traumatic brain injuries (& their family members, friends, or guardians) know: you can live on your own and receive the services and supports that fit you and your needs.

 *Consider having a meeting with your waiver case manager if you are interested in living on your own to learn even more about all the services and supports available!